 - Comfortable couches and chairs for collaboration and personal reading

 - Printing and copying .10/page

 - Research sessions by arrangement with the librarian for papers and projects

 - Selection of periodicals.

 - Conference/Group study rooms are available by appointment through the librarian.

 - Desktop computers are available for use by faculty and students, and laptops are available for checkout.

 - Online card catalog Destiny, academic databases*

-Ms. Susan Yates offers both class and individual bibliographic research instruction to help students master a variety of research tools.
-Balancing the dynamics of change with the stable effectiveness of experience, Ms. Yates, and the library volunteers assist students in accessing the information they need either among our hard copy collections or via databases and online services.
+Ms. Elizabeth Maddox offers both class and individual bibliographic research instruction to help students master a variety of research tools.
+Balancing the dynamics of change with the stable effectiveness of experience, Ms. Maddox, and the library volunteers assist students in accessing the information they need either among our hard copy collections or via databases and online services.